-- 15. Existing access to the project site is from Algonquin Drive, Fawn Ridge Road, Wesvalley Road, Carolyn Road, and Old Military Road.
-One new residential driveway will be constructed from Carolyn Road, and improvement to an existing access road to create Sugar Run Way will allow for access from Old Military Road.
+- Road.
 The subdivision will also be served by a new dead-end road (Jack Rabbit Run) and a new loop road (Macintyre Loop), both accessed from Algonquin Drive within the existing Fawn Ridge subdivision. - 16.
 The application included a traffic impact analysis titled "Fawn Ridge Development Phase II, Traffic Impact Study," prepared by Jacobs, Edwards and Kelcey dated May 2008.
 This study included an analysis of impacts to the intersections of Algonquin Drive and NYS Route 86 and the access via Sugar Run Way from Old Military Road.
 The study concluded that construction of the proposed development will not significantly impact the adjacent roadway network. - 17.
-The three new subdivision roads (Sugar Run Way, Jack Rabbit Run, and Macintyre Loop) have been designed to comply with the Town of North Elba Subdivision Standards, and ownership and maintenance of the roadways will be transferred to the Town of North Elba after construction has been completed.
-By letter dated January 21, 2010, the Town of North Elba confirmed that the new roadways have been designed to comply with the Town of North Elba Subdivision Standards.
+Ownership of the three new subdivision roads (Sugar Run Way, Jack Rabbit Run, and Macintyre Loop) have been designed to comply with the Town of North Elba Subdivision Standards, and ownership and maintenance of the roadways will be transferred to the Town of North Elba after construction has been completed.
+By letter dated January 21, 2010 the Town of North Elba confirmed that the new roadways have been designed to comply with the Town of North Elba Subdivision Standards.